rpardela/TestScriptGenerator/README.md

 5. In case of problems, you can always manually modify the generated test scenarios.
 You can use them just as a template.

 6. Make sure that the framework 'jest' looking for test scripts in the ./testScripts folder (or any other folder you set in the configuration)

+# <br> Collaboration

+If you already have your public projects, have ideas for development and would like to develop this package then I encourage you to collaborate.